Written by Chloe Hodgkinson and Professor Ben Laker

 Reducing American working hours to levels in Norway and Denmark would amount to giving U.S. workers more than an additional two months of vacation every year.
 Yet 83 per cent of American firms are not keen and won’t allow this to happen.
 Political administrations also remain unconvinced.
 Democratic Socialists of America and the Justice Democrats, two left-wing groups, have not backed the idea.
 None of the 2020 Democratic presidential candidates have embraced it either.

-Workers can Job Craft in 3 key domains:
+Workers can job craft in three key domains:

 By changing the number, type or nature of tasks.
 This includes adopting new tasks which play to peoples’ interests and strengths, such as using creative skills to design marketing collateral or playing to an interest in social media to manage the company’s social platforms.